One driver in every three minutes caught using their cellphone in Wellington

 In the first three months of this year, police issued 7025 fines against drivers who used their phones while driving.

-Provisional data from the Ministry of Transport showed 46 people died in crashes between 2009 and 2018 and 885 others were injured, 125 seriously.
+Provisional data from the Ministry of Transport showed 46 people died in crashes between 2009 and 2018 and 885 were injured, 125 seriously.

 Meanwhile, in the near-decade since the law was put in place more than $14 million in fines was issued to 180,170 people, police figures show.

-Last month, road policing operations manager Inspector Peter McKennie said too many people were gambling with their own lives and those of others.
+Last month, road policing operations manager Inspector Peter McKennie said too many people were gambling with their lives and those of others.

 "It is like playing a game of Russian roulette; if you keep playing you are going to lose eventually."